-I will collect your personal information in the following ways: via my website: , over the telephone, during video conference, in writing and in person during our meetings.
+I will collect your personal information in the following ways: via my website: www.blpsychotherapy.com, over the telephone, during a video conference, in writing and person during our meetings.

-The GDPR states that I must have a lawful basis for processing your personal data.
-There are different lawful bases depending on the stage at which I am processing your data.
+The GDPR states that I must have a lawful basis for processing your data.
+Different legal bases depend on the stage at which I am processing your data.
 I have explained these below:

 If you have had therapy with me and it has now ended, I will use legitimate interest as my lawful basis for holding and using your personal information.

-If you are currently having therapy or if you are in contact with me to consider therapy, I will process your personal data where it is necessary for the performance of our contract.
+If you are currently having therapy or are in contact with me to consider treatment, I will process your data where necessary for our contract's performance.

-Special category information is defined by the GDPR as being information that is more sensitive than other personal information, and therefore requiring of higher levels of protection.
+Special category information is defined by the GDPR as being information that is more sensitive than other personal information, therefore requiring higher levels of protection.
 Examples of this type of information could include information about your health, race, sexuality, or religion.
 To lawfully process special category information, I am obliged to identify a specific condition for processing it under Article 9 of the GDPR and communicate this to you.
-The condition of the GDPR that I apply to the processing of your special category information is that it is ‘pursuant to contract with a health professional’.
-This means that, if you either commence psychotherapy with me, or ask me to assess your eligibility of psychotherapy with me, then I will likely need to process some special category information about you.
-Usually, this is information about your mental health, and I need to process it in order to fulfil my contractual responsibilities to you in delivering safe, efficient psychotherapy.
+The condition of the GDPR that I apply to the processing of your special category information is that it is 'pursuant to contract with a health professional'.
+This means that if you either commence psychotherapy with me or ask me to assess your eligibility for psychotherapy with me, then I will likely need to process some particular category information about you.
+Usually, this is information about your mental health, and I need to process it to fulfil my contractual responsibilities to deliver safe, efficient psychotherapy.

 How do I store your information?

 I will store your personal information electronically.
-Even if initially I may collect physical information, it will be transferred to electronic storage.
-Personal information is stored electronically on devices that are password and/or fingerprint I.D. protected, and in files that are further password protected and only accessible by me.
-Names and contact details will be anonymised and stored separately to other personal information.
+Even if initially I may collect physical details, they will be transferred to electronic storage.
+Personal information is stored electronically on passwords and/or fingerprint I.D. protected and in files that are password protected and only accessible by me.
+Names and contact details will be anonymised and stored separately from other personal information.

 How is your information used?

-Once we have decided that psychotherapy with me is suitable for you, and your therapy commences, I will collect further information from you that may include: you G.P. contact details, previous therapy, any goals you may want to focus on, current medication, your support network, financial and employment circumstances, health and physical issues, alcohol and drug use, appetite and sleep, family structure, overview of your family situation, and early memories of caregivers
+Once we have decided that psychotherapy with me is suitable for you and your therapy commences, I will collect further information from you that may include: your G.P. contact details, previous treatment, any goals you may want to focus on, current medication, your support network, financial and employment circumstances, health and physical issues, alcohol and drug use, appetite and sleep, family structure, an overview of your family situation, and early memories of caregivers.

-Alternatively, your GP or other health professional/referrer may send me your details when making a referral.
-A parent or trusted individual may give me your details when making an enquiry on your behalf.
+Alternatively, your G.P. or other health professionals/referrer may send me your details when making a referral.
+A parent or trusted individual may give me your details when enquiring on your behalf.

 How long will you store my personal information?

 According to the GDPR, your personal information should be stored for no longer than is necessary.
-I will typically store your information for a minimum of 7 years following the termination of our contract with each other and then securely destroyed.
-However, I may need to store your information for longer than this, for instance in order to defend myself in a claim situation, or to comply with my insurance terms and conditions.
+I will typically keep your data for a minimum of 7 years following the termination of our contract with each other and then securely destroyed.
+However, I may need to store your information for longer than this, for instance, to defend myself in a claim situation or comply with my insurance terms and conditions.

 What about my confidentiality while I am accessing counselling?